booch-nvidiacluster/nanoCluster/Documentation/Software.md

 where you will set an appropriate IP address, netmask, gateway, and DNS server.
 Along the way, the Nano's start up process may ask you to update your software and to reboot. (see also https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#setup-first-boot).

+4. For convience, disable turning off the Nano's screen.

+        System Settings -> Brightness & Lock -> Turn screen off when inactive for -> Never

-4. Attach the SSD to the Nano's USB port, then use the Nano's Disk application to name (in the form *nanoCluster#SSD*, where # is the node ID from 0 to 3), format, and mount the SSD.
+5. Attach the SSD to the Nano's USB port, then use the Nano's Disk application to name (in the form *nanoCluster#SSD*, where # is the node ID from 0 to 3), format, and mount the SSD.

           Disks -> Format -> Compatible with modern systems and hard drives > 2TB (GPT) Disks -> Create Partition -> 499GB | nanoCluster#SSD | Internal disk for use with Linux only (Ext4)